-When it comes to chicken eggs, white is not a color.
-Blue is, and green, rose and olive—not to mention eggs so chocolaty-brown you expect them to be filled with caramel.
-Adding colored-egg layer chickens to your hobby farm’s flock can lend a bit of magic to egg-gathering and bring buyers flocking to your market table.
+White is not a color when it comes to chicken eggs.
+But blue is.
+So are green, rose and olive—not to mention eggs that are such a rich brown you expect them to be filled with caramel.
+Adding layers that produce colorful eggs can lend a bit of magic to egg-gathering and bring buyers flocking to your market table.

-When choosing chicken breeds to raise, it helps to know that chickens fall into two basic body types.
-Type-A birds put most of their nutritional intake into egg production.
-While this makes them prolific egg layers, they tend to be leaner and more nervous than type-B birds.
-Type Bs are dual-purpose chickens with calm, easy-going temperaments.
-They lay eggs, but because they convert more of their food into bodyweight, they don’t produce as many per week as their type-A counterparts.
+When choosing chicken breeds to raise, it helps to know that chickens have two basic body types.
+Type A birds put most of their nutritional intake into egg production.
+While this makes them prolific egg layers, they tend to be leaner and more nervous than Type B birds.
+Type B chickens are dual-purpose birds with calm, easygoing temperaments.
+They lay eggs, but because they convert more of their food into body weight, they produce fewer per week than their Type A counterparts.

-If you’re looking to add color to your egg selection, here are some breeds to consider.
+If you want to add some wow to your egg selection, here are some breeds that lay colorful eggs to consider.

-If a chicken lays blue eggs, it’s safe to assume they have Araucana in their genetics.
-The breed is reputed to have originated in Chile, though its origin is still unclear.
-What is clear is that Araucanas are rumpless (without a tail head), are often tufted (tufts of feathers hang by fine, elastic skin threads on each side of the head) and lay blue eggs.
+If a chicken lays blue eggs, it probably has Araucana in its genetics.
+The breed is reputed to have originated in Chile, though its beginnings are still unclear.
+Araucanas are rumpless (without a tail head), are often tufted (tufts of feathers hang by fine, elastic skin threads on each side of the head) and lay blue eggs.
 “A true Araucana is always rumpless,” says Lanae Cash, who breeds, shows and sells Araucanas, at Cash’s Blue Eggs.
 “They are not always tufted, but rumpless is a must.”
-These chickens are body type B. “The Araucana is a very self-assured bird with a mild temperament,” Cash adds.
+These chickens are body Type B. “The Araucana is a very self-assured bird with a mild temperament,” Cash adds.

 3. Easter Eggers